 Sealed Switchcraft L712AS power jack port option is available on the SCU5.
-A mating Switchcraft 761KS12 plug connector or a pre-assembled Switchcraft CARA761KS07984 or a pre-assembled Switchcraft CA761KS07984 can be used to supply power.
+A mating Switchcraft 761KS12 plug connector or a pre-assembled Switchcraft CARA761KS07984 or a pre-assembled Switchcraft CARA761KS07984 or a pre-assembled Switchcraft CA761KS07984 can be used to supply power.
 For the plug connector the 24 VDC power should be supplied to the tip/center pin and electronic ground on the sleeve pin.
 For the pre made cable assembly from Roll-2-Roll the 24 VDC should be connected to the red cable and the electronic ground connected to the black cable.